master131/BlockTheSpot/README.md

 * Windows only
 * Set and forget
 * Blocks all banner/video/audio ads within the app
-* Retains friend and vertical video functionality
+* Retains friend, vertical video and radio functionality
 * Unlocks the skip function for any track

 :warning: This mod is for the [**Desktop release**](https://www.spotify.com/download/windows/) of Spotify on Windows and **not the Microsoft Store version**.